How to Renew a Work Visa in Japan (2026 Guide)

 3. Visit your local immigration office in person.

-5. Receive your receipt with a processing number.
+5. Receive a receipt with a processing number.

-7. When approved, return to the office to collect your new Residence Card with updated period of stay.
+7. If approved, collect your new Residence Card with updated period of stay.

 7. Common Renewal Outcomes

-• Renewal Approved: Visa extended for 1–5 years depending on category and applicant stability
+• Approved: Visa extended for 1–5 years, depending on category and stability

-• Shortened Period of Stay: Renewal approved with a shorter validity (common if job stability is unclear)
+• Shortened Period of Stay: Granted when job stability is uncertain

-• Denial: Rare if documentation is complete; may be followed by a request for clarification
+• Denial: Rare if documents are complete; may require clarification

 8. Tips for a Smooth Renewal